mkyaw6/code-collaborate/README.md

 # code-collaborate
 Real-time code collaboration app built using React, NodeJS and Firebase

-# Getting started: backend
+### Getting started: backend
 Install Node.js and Git.
 Open a new terminal window, cd into ./backend and run the following:

 `npm install`
 `npm start`

-# Getting started: frontend
+### Getting started: frontend
 Open a new terminal window, cd into ./frontend and run the following:

 `npm install`
 `npm start`

 Navigate to http://localhost:3000

+### Notes
+Mode 1 uses Firebase: code changes are persistent
+Mode 2 uses SocketIO: code changes are not persistent will be lost unless copied elsewhere